-From the above table, it can be concluded that the school has diverted the school funds to the tune of INR 2,04,56,073 as the same is not traceable from the audited financial statements.
 Accordingly, the differential amount of INR 2,04,56,073 is recoverable from the Society/ School management.
-Therefore, it has been included while deriving the fund position of the school with the direction to the society to recover this amount within 30 days from the date of issue of this order.
-And in view of above discrepancy, no adjustment for development fund balance appearing in the audited financial statements has been made while deriving the fund position of the school.
+Therefore, it has been included while deriving the fund position of the school with the direction to the school to recover this amount within 30 days from the date of issue of this order.
+And in view of the above discrepancy, no adjustment for development fund balance appearing in the audited financial statements has been made while deriving the fund position of the school.